lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 <img width="488" alt="titanic-survivors-vs-perished-by-age-gender-class" src="https://github.com/user-attachments/assets/96549fc6-0b54-4db7-bef8-529d57dbbb40" />

-In the first visualization, we can see that the majority group of Titanic casualties was in third class men.
-This checks out given that the majority of passengers were in third class and that most men were made to stay behind.
-We can also see that the majority group of women who survived were women of first class.
-Among children, the majority survived, but only by about 9 individuals.
+In the first visualization, we can see that the majority of Titanic casualties were in third class.
+This checks out given that the majority of passengers were in third class and other circumstances gave preference to passengers in higher classes.
+Among children, the majority survived, but only by a margin of about 9 individuals.
 About half of the children still did not survive.

-Looking at the second visualization,
+Looking at the second visualization, it confirms that the group that experienced the most casualties was in third class men.
+This also checks out given that most men were made to stay behind.
+We can also see that the majority group of women who survived were women of first class.
+Among children, boys were the most disproportionately represented in casualties while the majority of girls survived.
+Looking at the distribution and context of data, this seems to be somewhat intentional.